tlsskfk/umd-hpcc/slurm/README.md

 You should see the log output to the terminal (sometimes it takes a bit).
 If not, check out the previous troubleshooting steps.

-If everything looks fine let it sit for around 24 hours and when it is finished there should be outputs from scp.sh in that same directory like
+If everything looks fine let it sit for around 24 hours and when it is finished there should be outputs from `$USER-scp.sh` in that same directory like

 	scp ../fmriprep/sub-fad1229.html skfk@jude.umd.edu:/data/jude/FAD/fmriprep/fmriprep
 	scp -r ../freesurfer/sub-fad1229 skfk@jude.umd.edu:/data/jude/FAD/fmriprep/freesurfer